-But for defaults to occur, they generally occur in BBB CCC (ratings)—this is the neighbourhood, he noted—and underlined “defaults normally occur during periods of economic stress and that’s in the realm of high-yield leveraged loans and CLOs.”
-Even where CLO tranches such as AAA tranches are sitting in large institutions—and in the last crisis the CLOs did not lose cash value—Patalano says they certainly lose market value, however,and sometimes institutions “are forced to get rid of them when their value is at the lowest.”
+But for defaults to occur, they generally occur in BBB CCC (ratings)—this is the neighborhood, he noted—and underlined, “defaults normally occur during periods of economic stress, and that’s in the realm of high-yield leveraged loans and CLOs.”
+Even where CLO tranches such as AAA tranches are sitting in large institutions—and in the last crisis, the CLOs did not lose cash value—Patalano says they certainly lose market value, however, and sometimes institutions “are forced to get rid of them when their value is at the lowest.”

 Tranches B, in particular, are at risk, she says, especially in the retail and hotel sectors in the US and in Europe.